Codesk1/Dispatch/README.md

 }
 ```

+Also, to add a job logo, go to `ui/images/logos` and add the logo with the name of the job

 *Alert Commands*

 By default, the resource uses the alert UI, but if you want to use commands instead, go to `configs/config.lua` and set `Config.useCommands` as true, if you want to add more commands just do the next steps: